HardiB-Salih/nimbus-clone/README.md

 ## Contributing

 We welcome contributions to Nimbus!
 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcomed.

 1. **Fork the repo and create your branch:**